Ready for Another TrakTip?

 - Job reminders (anything you have to have a reminder to do)

 - Tax and regulatory filings

 - Preventative maintenance

 - Inventory checks

 To set up a recurring issue:

-- navigate to Administration > Recurring Issues (if you’ve changed the label it will use your terminology, e.g. Recurring Tickets, Recurring Requests)
+- Click the gear in the upper right-hand corner of the screen to access the Settings Lightbox and select Recurring Issues from the "Issues" portion of the menu (if you’ve changed the label it will use your terminology, e.g. Recurring Tickets, Recurring Requests)

 Accountability for Routine Tasks

 You can set up as many Recurring Issues as you need.
 You can even create them from existing issues.
 You can also create a one-time recurrence for those items that only happen once, but perhaps for a date in the future.

 With Issuetrak Recurring Issues, you can make sure that your routine items never get dropped.
 It also gives you reporting accountability on items that happen repeatedly.